2018 United States Senate election in Vermont

 The 2018 United States Senate election in Vermont was held November 6, 2018, alongside a gubernatorial election, U.S. House election, and other state and local elections.
-Incumbent independent Senator Bernie Sanders was re-elected to a third term.
+Incumbent independent Senator Bernie Sanders won re-election to a third term, defeating Republican nominee Lawrence Zupan.
 The primaries were held on August 14.
+This was one of two independent-held Senate seats up for election in a state that Hillary Clinton won in the 2016 presidential election.

 Background

 Two-term independent Senator Bernie Sanders was re-elected with 71% of the vote in 2012.
 Sanders, a candidate for president in the 2016 primary election and one of only three independent members of Congress, is a self-described democratic socialist.

-Sanders has caucused with the Democratic Party since taking office in 2007, and he is the Chairman of the Budget Committee.
+Sanders had caucused with the Democratic Party since taking office in 2007, and was the chairman of the Budget Committee.
 He was 77 years old in 2018.
 Sanders ran for the 2016 Democratic presidential nomination.
 After failing to win the nomination, he announced that he would run for re-election for his Senate seat in 2018.